ioos/ioos_qc/CONTRIBUTING.md

 This way, ``nbsphinx`` will build the notebook output during the build stage.

 Now you're all set!
-You have an environment called ``ioosqc38`` that you can work in.
+You have an environment called ``ioosqc312`` that you can work in.
 Remember, you will need to activate this environment the next time you want to use it after closing the terminal.
 If you want to get back to the root environment, run ``conda deactivate``.

 ## Pull Requests

-The changes to the QARTOD source (and documentation) should be made via GitHub pull requests against ``main``, even for those with administration rights.
+The changes to the ioos_qc source (and documentation) should be made via GitHub pull requests against ``main``, even for those with administration rights.
 While it's tempting to make changes directly to ``main`` and push them up,